pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 -   Fluent case and data files are saved as files of the form *`case_timestepA.cas`* and *`case_timestepA.dat`*.
 -   Current node and face coordinates are passed from Fluent to CoCoNuT with files of the form *`nodes_timestepA_threadB.dat`* and *`faces_timestepA_threadB.dat`*.
--   The new node coordinates are passed from CoCoNuT to Fluent with files of the form *`nodes_update_timestepA_threadB`*.
+-   The new node coordinates are passed from CoCoNuT to Fluent with files of the form *`nodes_update_timestepA_threadB.dat`*.
 -   Pressure and tractions are passed from Fluent to CoCoNuT with files of the form *`pressure_traction_timestepA_threadB.dat`*.
 -   Files with extension *`.coco`* are used to exchange messages between CoCoNuT and Fluent.